Gladstein Chair in Human Rights

-Richard A. Wilson is the Gladstein Distinguished Chair of Human Rights, Professor of Anthropology and Law and Founding Director of the Human Rights Institute at the University of Connecticut, which he established in 2003.
+Richard Ashby Wilson is the Gladstein Distinguished Chair of Human Rights and Professor of Anthropology and Law, and Founding Director of the Human Rights Institute.